RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 Single sign-on is similar to federation, but it is limited to a single organization; option C is incorrect.
 Option D does not have relevance in this context and is therefore incorrect as an answer.

- ### Question # 42 - A group of clinics decides to create an identification federation for their users (medical providers and clinicians).
+ ### Question # 42 - [important] A group of clinics decides to create an identification federation for their users (medical providers and clinicians).
 If they opt to use the web of trust model for federation, who is/are the identity provider(s)?
 A. Each organization
 B. A trusted third party
 C. The regulator overseeing their industry